 Quantitative and Verbal sections range between 0 and 60 in 1-point increments.
 The number of questions you get right, the difficulty level of the questions you get right, and the total number of questions that you answer are used to determine your scores Quantitative and Verbal scores.

-All five scores that you receive after taking your GMAT are accompanied by a percentile rank.
-Percentiles are used by admissions officers to compare you against other test-takers.
+A percentile rank accompanies all 5 scores that you receive after taking your GMAT.
+Admissions officers use percentiles to compare you against other test-takers.
 As an example, if you have a percentile of 94 next to your Quantitative score, that means that 94 percent of the people who took the same test as you scored lower than you did on the Quantitative section of their test.

-As of now, an overall score of 800 on the GMAT would put you in the 99th percentile – this means that 99% of all test-takers score less than 800 on the test, and a score of 800 places you in the top 1% of all test-takers.
+As of now, an overall score of 800 on the GMAT would put you in the 99th percentile.
+This figure means that 99% of all test-takers score less than 800 on the test, and a score of 800 places you in the top 1% of all test-takers.
 A score of 750 places you in the 98th percentile.